 Creating your custom model is the bread and butter of what we do.
 Let's take a step-by-step look at all the different options you have.

 You have two options on how to get started - either go with a template (a pre-trained model) or create your own AI block, trained on your data.
-You can naturally weigh the pros and cons - but we'll guide you through the latter option here.
+If you're unsure, check out our pros and cons for each - we'll guide you through the Custom option here.

 Creating the block

 Click AI Blocks on the left menu, and then click the Create an AI Block button on the right-hand side:

 This will give you the option of the type of model you wish to build.
 Make your selection by clicking on one of the options.
 We'll proceed in this guide by creating an Image Classifier.

 Congratulations, you've created a Block!
 You will want to rename it so you can identify it easily within your account.

 Adding Learning Data

 You might have noticed you are launched right into uploading data, and this is because the next step is feeding the model with some data to learn from.

 Training an AI model is like teaching a baby new words - with enough examples and repetition, you teach them how to see the shapes, colors, and patterns that make up the object.
 Eventually, the brain builds enough of a model to be able to tell the difference between your labels.